(Article 1 of 3 in the Gospel Revealed series)

-He is the wisdom and power of God, the only way of salvation for mankind– the good news for us (I Cor.
+Jesus Christ is the wisdom and power of God, the only way of salvation for mankind.
+It’s the good news for us (I Cor.
 1:24).
 We need to focus on this. believe this, trust and have faith in Jesus Christ.
 In John 3:14-16 Jesus said, “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life.
-For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:14-16).
+For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life”.
 This is why Christ came to the earth.
 There is salvation in no other name or way (Acts 4:12; John 17:2-3).
 This is why Paul preached “Christ crucified”.
 It’s the heart of the Gospel in 2 words.
 This is also where our focus must remain as we are to grow in grace and our knowledge of Him as His Holy Spirit brings us to perfection.
-By Jesus, we believe in God and His way of agape love and true godly righteousness.
+By Jesus, we believe in God, His way of agape love and true godly righteousness.
 Our faith and hope is in God (I Pet.
 1:21).
 Through Christ, we are restored to a sinless relationship with God where now we can by faith believe Him and not want to go another way– knowing without a doubt that God’s way is the only way that works now and forever.
 Jesus is our Lord and Redeemer.
-As we walk in newness of life being led by His Spirit we are now to work out our own salvation with fear and trembling “for it is God who works in you both to will and to do for His good pleasure” (Phil.
-2:13).
+We keep His commandments as He is Lord of our life.
+As we walk in newness of life being led by His Spirit we are now to work out our own salvation with fear and trembling.
+As Phil.
+2:13 reads, “for it is God who works in you both to will and to do for His good pleasure”.
 Salvation with ongoing sanctification is all made possible because of Christ crucified.